sridharmanohar/springboot-rest-redis-postgre/readme.md

         * http://localhost:8080/oauth/token
         * Body params under x-www-form-urlencoded - username: Alex123, password: password, grant_type: refresh_token, refresh_token: <token>
         * in response you will get a new access toke, refresh token, token type, expires in and scope.
-15. Spring Boot 2 and OAuth2
+20. **Spring Boot 2 and OAuth2**
     * If we run this application as is in spring boot 2 we will get an unauthorized error in postman
     * in pom.xml change the spring-boot-starter-parent version to 2.0.0 and also add a dependency org.springframework.security.oauth
     * and you also need to Bcrypt CLIENT_SECRET also, so make this change in AuthorizationServerConfig.java

 ## Example Program: Spring Boot Security OAuth2 JWT Auth
+1. this is from https://www.devglan.com/spring-security/spring-boot-oauth2-jwt-example article
 1. this is about about OAUTH2 implementation with spring boot security and JWT token and securing REST APIs
 2. we will be creating a sample spring security OAUTH2 application using a custom token store i.e. a JwtTokenStore
 3. Using JwtTokenStore as token provider allows us to customize the token generated with TokenEnhancer to add additional claims.
-4. A JWT token consists of 3 parts seperated with a dot(.) i.e. Header.payload.signature
+4. A **JWT token consists of 3 parts** seperated with a dot(.) i.e. Header.payload.signature
-5. Header has 2 parts type of token and hashing algorithm used.
+5. **Header has 2 parts** - type of token and hashing algorithm used.
 The JSON structure comprising these two keys are Base64Encoded.
  {
  "alg": "HS256",
  "typ": "JWT"
  }
-6. Payload contains the claims.
+6. **Payload** contains the claims.
 Primarily, there are three types of claims: reserved, public, and private claims.
 Reserved claims are predefined claims such as iss (issuer), exp (expiration time), sub (subject), aud (audience).In private claims, we can create some custom claims such as subject, role, and others.
 {
  "sub": "Alex123",
  "scopes": [